neerajjagga/Course-Selling-App/README.md

 ## Admin Dashboard

-POST /admin/signup: To register an admin.
+POST /admin/signup: To register an admin. // done
-POST /admin/login: To authenticate an admin.
+POST /admin/login: To authenticate an admin. // done

+POST  /admin/myCourses
 POST /admin/courses: To create a new course
 DELETE /admin/courses/:courseId:
 POST /admin/courses/:courseId/content: To add content to a specific course